 Need a detox??
 With all the chemicals and pollutants we encounter daily, it’s important to understand the body processes involved in detoxification and the practical actions you can take to reduce toxic burden.
 Learn how to reduce exposure to toxins, minimize production of toxins in your body, and help your body eliminate toxins to support your physical and mental health.

 Fighting Cancer with Your Fork

 Learn about the role of BIG COLOR and BIG FLAVOR plant foods in strengthening your body’s immune and detoxification systems.
-The latest research on the role of diet in cancer prevention & control will be summarized, with practical tips for optimizing your intake of protective compounds (phytochemicals) from plants.
+The latest research will be summarized, along with practical tips for optimizing your intake of protective compounds (phytochemicals) from plants.
 Highlighted are the protective properties of carotenoids and other coloring pigments, flavonoids, the sulfur compounds found in cruciferous vegetables, onions, and garlic, as well as the beneficial components found in flaxseed and common culinary herbs.
-Fruits and vegetables richest in antioxidants are discussed, along with practical guidelines to minimize exposure to pesticides and safe grilling techniques.
+Fruits and vegetables richest in antioxidants are discussed, along with practical guidelines to minimize exposure to environmental toxins that increase cancer risk.

 Immune Boosting Nutrition Tips